-No permits are needed to initiate project design.
-Project designs will be consistent with provisions in the Forest Service's MOU with WDFW, the Aquatic Restoration Biological Opinion II, Regional General Permit 8 with the US Army Corps of Engineers, and the WA Department of Ecology Water Quality Certification, an Appendix of RGP-8.
+Project implementation will be consistent with provisions in the Forest Service's MOU with WDFW, the Aquatic Restoration Biological Opinion II, Regional General Permit 8 with the US Army Corps of Engineers, and the WA Department of Ecology Water Quality Certification, an Appendix of RGP-8.
+Permits will be obtained Winter 2023-Spring 2024 for implementation.